mayooot/gpu-docker-api/README.md

 For example, K8s adds full information about resources (Pods, Deployment, etc.) to the ETCD and then uses the ETCD version number for rollback.

-And workQueue asynchronous processing in Client-go.
+And workQueue asynchronous processing in Client-Go.

 ## Component Introduction